Reds rookie Chase Burns strikes out first 5 batters in big league debut before faltering vs. Yankees

-CINCINNATI (AP) — Reds rookie Chase Burns became the third pitcher since 1961 to record his first six outs via strikeout in his major league debut.
+The Cincinnati Reds rookie became the first starting pitcher in the expansion era to strike out the first five batters on Tuesday night against the New York Yankees.

-He was not able to carry the momentum through the rest of the game.
+The 22-year old Burns, the second overall pick in last July's amateur draft, gave up three runs in five innings, but his teammates made sure that the night ended on a positive note as the Reds rallied for a 5-4 victory in 11 innings.

-The 22-year old right-hander, the second overall pick in last July's amateur draft, allowed three runs in five innings Tuesday night against the New York Yankees.
+“I feel like after the first batter, I kind of settled in there, but I was amped up, so it was fun,” Burns said.
+“It was everything I could ask for.
+I mean, to walk it off like that, to be in the dugout and see that, there’s nothing better than that.”

 Aaron Judge followed with a base hit.
 Burns retired the next two hitters, Chisholm got aboard with a single and Anthony Volpe hit a two-run triple when center fielder TJ Friedl made an ill-advised dive and the ball got by him.